CO2-rich protoplanetary discs as a probe of dust radial drift & trapping: Conclusions

 \end{enumerate}

 Therefore, we suggest that if carefully measured, $N_{\rm CO_2}/N_{\rm H_2O}$ retrieved from MIR spectra of protoplanetary discs can be used as a tracer of radial drift.
-Moreover, the presence of a positive relationship across a population of discs between $N_{\rm CO_2}/N_{\rm H_2O}$ and the location (or at least presence) of a gap would be evidence for the role of dust traps affecting this drift, with its strength informing us about the timescale on which the traps form.
-We suggest that based on current measurements or constraints on their substructures, the \ce{CO2}-dominated discs GW Lup and CX Tau may qualitatively agree with the expected trend.
+Moreover, the presence of a positive relationship across a population of discs between $N_{\rm CO_2}/N_{\rm H_2O}$ and the location (or at least presence) of a gap could be considered as evidence of the influence of dust traps on this drift, with its strength informing us about the timescale on which the traps form.
+We suggest that, based on current observations of or constraints on their substructures, the \ce{CO2}-dominated discs GW Lup and CX Tau may qualitatively agree with the expected trend.